pmbot-io/pmbot-docs/src/data/docs/30-plugins/10-custom-plugin.md

 </div>

-A plugin basically consists of a Node module which contains a single Javascript file that exports the following properties:
+A plugin consists in a Javascript file that exports the following properties:

 <div class="code-group" data-props='{ "lineNumbers": ["true"] }'>